 If you love the power of a Hemi V-8, the roar of a well-tuned muscle car or the style of import/tuner cars, it may be time to turn your hobby into a solid career path.
 Let Allegany College of Maryland's nationally certified Automotive Technology program put you on the road to success with state-of-the-art training.
 Whether you're looking to improve your current job situation or simply start your career, you'll have the hands-on opportunity to learn about early to late model vehicles with instructors who know first-hand the challenges and rewards of the automotive industry.

 Certified by the National Automotive Technicians Education Foundation (NATEF) -- an affiliate of the National Institute for Automotive Service Excellence (ASE) -- our Automotive Technology program offers you superior training on today's increasingly advanced vehicles.
 With our small class sizes, you'll receive personalized attention and instruction.
-You will also learn on the model of your choice as all students are required to supply their own vehicle on which they will work throughout the program.

 It's the perfect option for someone who's already employed in the automotive field or looking to become an automotive technician.
 Our two-year career program offers you the opportunity to gain automotive repair training while taking general education courses -- an excellent choice if you're considering a career in automotive service.